-There are many ways to find a job and choosing the right places to look can feel daunting.
+There are many ways to find a job.

 Depending on the industry you are applying for, or the role you seek, your job searching techniques can differ.

 Whether you're just starting or re-starting your hunt for a job, we've put together a few ideas to help your search:

 Many jobs are advertised only on the internet these days, as it is quick and easy for both the employer and client.
 Search for company specific websites or recruitment websites.

 To make the most out of your internet job search experience, follow these tips: